View from the top

 Hiking on the ridge

-We pass a mine subsidence hole (mouse over to see down it).
+We passed a mine subsidence hole (mouse over to see down it)

 More snow but it's quite firm

 We hit more snow (mouse over to look back)

 From the first false summit we see the final section of the ridge and the true summit on the left